citp/privacy-policy-historical/e/el/elo/eloqua.com.md

-> *The following text is extracted and transformed from the eloqua.com privacy policy that was archived on 2003-12-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20031203011059id_/http%3A//www.eloqua.com/privacy/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the eloqua.com privacy policy that was archived on 2005-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051231170243id_/http%3A//www.eloqua.com/privacy/privacy.asp) for the most accurate reproduction.*

-# Eloqua Corporation: Lead Generation and Digital Marketing Solutions
+# ELOQUA CORPORATION - Automating Demand Generation - Privacy

+  |

 Eloqua believes strongly that every person has the right to privacy.
 When using our website, services and/or products, you may give us information.
 Eloqua asks for and maintains information on its visitors and customers to provide a better, more personal experience.
 It is our guarantee that Eloqua will never sell or trade any of the information accumulated through the course of business about web visitors, customers or other contacts.